-We have over 40 years of experience in performing Industrial Hygiene Surveys for industry.
-Also known as Occupational Health Surveys, the objective of such surveys is to identify and evaluate any potential health risks to workers in industrial locations, construction sites, or government institutions.
+We have over 40 years of experience in performing Industrial Hygiene Surveys for the industry.
+Also known as Occupational Health Surveys, the objective of such surveys is to identify and evaluate any potential health risks to workers in industrial locations, warehouses, construction sites, or government institutions.

 Identification and Potential Risk Factors

 The first step is to identify the potential health risks that may be involved.
-This can usually be determined in a walk-through inspection of each activity that is of concern such as welding, plating, chemical processing, metal casting, machinery, parts manufacturing, assembly, warehousing, grinding, sawing, painting, repair, refining, recycling, equipment operation, electronics, and many more.
+This can usually be determined in a walk-through inspection of each activity that is of concern such as welding, plating, brazing, chemical processing, metal casting, machinery, molding parts manufacturing, extrusion, assembly, warehousing, grinding, sawing, painting, repair, refining, recycling, equipment operation, electronics, and many more.

 Occupational Health Risk